matt-lewton9/Portfolio-Website/_engineering/DesktopCNC.md

 ---
-layout: post
+layout: project
-title: Test Post (title)
+title: Desktop CNC Mill
+when: "Summer 2022"
 ---

-A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.
+CNC CNC CNC A banana is an edible fruit – botanically a berry – produced by several kinds of large herbaceous flowering plants in the genus Musa.

 In some countries, bananas used for cooking may be called "plantains",